ToriiX/torirobinson.github.io/README.md

 ### Python:
 ### IUCN Red List
-- An analysis of the IUCN Red List
+- An analysis of the IUCN Red List.
+Data is original and downloaded directly from the source.
 - Incl. bar plots, correlation analyses, and visualizations
 #### See project and code: **https://github.com/ToriiX/Red-List-assessment-Analysis/blob/main/README.md**